dfrho/trends-summary/README.md

 ### 2. API Design and Integration

 Vercel v0 assisted in designing a clean and efficient API for our application.
 For example, it helped formulate the endpoint structure.
-And I'm recalling here how one of the biggest challenges in generating clean code is clarity in naming things. v0 also provided guidance on error handling and response formatting, ensuring our API was robust and user-friendly.
+And I'm recalling here that it's been written that one of the biggest challenges in generating clean code is naming things. v0 also provided guidance on error handling and response formatting, ensuring our API was robust and user-friendly.
 This assistance cut down API development time by approximately 50%.

 ### 3. OpenAI API Integration and Prompt Engineering